muzair237/express-app-template/README.md

 # Express App Template

 This is a simple Express.js application template designed for building RESTful APIs with a modular structure.
-The project includes services, middleware, validation, and configuration management to provide a solid foundation for creating scalable and maintainable express applications.
+The project is currently using MongoDB as the database and Mongoose as the ODM (Object Data Modeling) library for interacting with MongoDB.
+This template includes services, middleware, validation, and configuration management to provide a solid foundation for creating scalable and maintainable Express applications.

+The architecture is heavily inspired by NestJS, with a focus on modularity and separation of concerns.
+It is built using ESM (ECMAScript Modules) for modern JavaScript imports and exports, providing a cleaner and more consistent way to manage dependencies and organize the application.

 ### ⚠️ **Disclaimer**